 The decisions that you make in these games feel more meaningful.
 The threat of permadeath or XP loss or whatever system it is will invest you in what’s going on more than if you could simply reload your save game and start over.
 This is something I mentioned in my Skyrim retrospective; traditional RPGs can sometimes (not all the time) fail to truly excite you because of the lack of consequence.
 In fact if I just had to sum up what’s good about roguelikes in a single word it may just be that: consequence.
 These games often make me feel that my decisions matter- a very important factor of RPGs that some titles sadly lack these days.

-Due to their rather “hardcore” appeal, roguelikes spent much of the last decade in anonymity; the genre falling out of popularity quite drastically as the millennium dawned.
-Unless of course you consider the abundance of Diablo clones that were still be churned out year-on year.
+Due to their niche appeal, roguelikes spent the last decade in relative anonymity; the genre falling out of popularity quite drastically as the millennium dawned.

 But you can always look at it the other way too because really, why care about experience points?
 There should be more to an RPG than just levelling up and that is something I think Time Stalkers understood better than most.
 All roguelikes demand a certain commitment from the player and this game was no different.
 Was it perfect?
 Hell no. But it certainly wasn’t as bad as it was made out to be at the time.

-Indeed it seems as if roguelikes had hit a rough spot in the affections of the gaming public to the extent that I hadn’t even recognized such games as belonging to their own separate genre until a few years ago; they tended to be that niche.
+Roguelikes hit a rough spot in the affections of the gaming public to the extent that I hadn’t even recognized the separate genre until a few years ago; they tended to be that niche.

 But things took a different turn in the 2010s where a sudden flurry of quality new roguelikes succeeded in revitalizing the genre for a modern audience.
 The single most important of which was Dark Souls.